Send an Enquiry

 • Step 6: Wait for Approval

-Get the approval of the LLP’s registration from the ROC.
-After that, the ROC will validate the documents and do a background check on the partner company.
+First, obtain the LLP's registration approval from the ROC.
+Following that, the ROC will verify the documents and conduct a background check on the partner company.

 • Step 7: It is advisable for you to apply for a certificate of incorporation

-By completing this, ROC will hand over a Certificate of Incorporation.
-It will also include a LLPIN (Limited Liability Partnership Identification Number); like a private company, it has limited liability, is considered a single legal body and shares may not be transferred.
+After that, the ROC will issue a Certificate of Incorporation.
+The certificate will also indicate a LLPIN (Limited Liability Partnership Identification Number); in a similar way to a private company, it will have limited liability, be acknowledged as a single legal entity, and shares will not be allowed to transferred.

 • Step 8: Get PAN and TAN